-The secondary school PPG per pupil for 2016 to 2017 is as follows:
+The secondary school PPG per disadvantaged pupil for 2019 -2020 is as follows:

 How St Bede’s Inter-Church School is using the PPG

-Schools are allocated an amount each year depending on the number of eligible students recorded on-roll in the January census.
-We evaluate the effect of the expenditure on eligible and other students and this informs the spending for the following year.
-All actions are carefully monitored and if necessary adjusted over the course of the year according to the progress students are making.
-The following strategy includes both how we intend to spend our allocation this year and the evaluation of the previous year’s spending.
+Schools are allocated an amount each year depending on the number of eligible pupils recorded on-roll in the January census.
+Actions are carefully monitored and if necessary adjusted over the course of the year according to the progress pupils are making.

 Please click here for our 2019-2022 pupil premium strategy statement

 Through the pupil premium, pupils recorded as eligible for Free School Meals (FSM) can access far more than simply a meal at lunchtime, and these benefits can span a period of at least six years from the initial allowance.

 We would encourage all parents whose children may be eligible for FSM to pursue this support avenue.
 It could help their children considerably whilst they are at school and give them access to many more opportunities.
 If you are unsure as to the benefits, please do not hesitate to contact us at St Bede’s.
 For more information about applying for FSM, please see http://st-bedes-cambridge.org.uk/Portal/Free-School-Meal/.

 Looked After and Post-Looked After Children

 The PPG for Looked After and Post-Looked After Children is sometimes called Pupil Premium Plus.
 Funding for Looked After Children is only spent directly on that pupil and this is managed by our Designated Teacher for Looked After Children.